 Refreshing and natural tasting, full of flavour, and they create wonderful aromas, too.
 Fruit and herbal teas are sugar-free, so their sweetness is natural and not as intense as sugary drinks like squash.
 Leaving you without that post-sugar crash!

 Match your choice of infusion to your mood.
 Whether you need to find some focus, give yourself a boost, give yourself a little glow or ease yourself into a good night's sleep, there’s a fruit and herbal infusion to suit.

 - Pop a teabag into your favourite mug - a glass one if you have one to see the colour infuse.

-- Then the important bit, wait for 3-4 minutes for the flavours to infuse.
-They aren’t as strong as every day black tea and really need to the time to infuse with the water!
+- Wait for 3-4 minutes for the flavours to infuse.
+They aren’t as strong as everyday black tea and really need time to blend with the water!

-- Infusions are just as tasty left to go cold (handy if you’re on a forgetful day).
+- Infusions are just as tasty left to go cold — the ideal choice of tea for a busy life!

-- Herbal + fruit infusions are happy as they are - no milk or sugar is needed – but for those of you with a sweet tooth a little spoon of honey is always delicious!
+- Herbal + fruit infusions are happy as they are - no milk or sugar is needed – but for those of you with a sweet tooth, a little spoon of honey is always a welcome addition.

 Fruit and herbal teas offer a delicious and refreshing alternative to your caffeinated tea.
 Why not swap a cup for a herbal or fruit infusion and enjoy its benefits?